 Launched in May 2020, the Global Seminar Series aims to provide an opportunity for high school girls globally to connect, learn, and collaborate as they address relevant pressing global issues.
 The Global Seminar Series prepares students to become informed and empowered to take action by exploring one global issue through an interdisciplinary lens, interacting with experts in various professions, and participating in collaborative group projects.

-- The State of Democracy and the Global Impact of the U.S. Presidential Election (October/November, 2020)
+- The State of Democracy and the Global Impact of the U.S. Presidential Election (Fall 2020)

-- Sharing our Global Stories: Making the Invisible Visible (May, 2021)
+- Sharing our Global Stories: Making the Invisible Visible (Spring 2021)